All Episodes

 Are you aware of that?

-Yeah, I am aware of that, and I personally never feel happy when a monument like the Great Pyramid is closed down for eight months, and I cannot understand the logic of closing the Great Pyramid for eight months.
+And I personally never feel happy when a monument like the Great Pyramid is closed down for eight months.

 It isn't necessary to close it for eight months in order to conduct renovations in it.

-Could it be he has other work to do?
+Oh, could it be he has other work to do?

-Look, this possibility of work, archaeology investigations being done at Giza out of the public eye is one that will never go away.
+Look, this possibility of work archaeology investigations being done at Giza out of the public eye is one that will never go away.

 This is a place where the stakes for investigators are very high.